Observation of a Zero-Field Josephson Diode Effect in a Helimagnet Josephson Junction: Origins of the Diode Effect and Magnetic Anomalies

 A key question is whether vortices are spontaneously created or explicitly nucleated by external magnetic fields.
-We suggest that the magnetization of the Cr\sub{1/3}NbS\sub{2} is the source of the vortices in our devices, through a combination of a finite out-of-plane magnetic moment while the material is in a chiral conical spin configuration and stray fields from the edges of the exfoliated flake.
-Previous simulations have shown that in a superconductor/helimagnet bilayer system, where the chiral axis is in the plane of the superconductor, the helical magnetic field can induce vortices in the superconductor.\cite{Fukui_2018} It has also been reported that vortex pinning at the edges of a superconducting film can produce a diode effect in superconducting thin-films.\cite{PhysRevLett.131.027001} These vortices could be caused by the fringing field at the edge of a neighboring ferromagnetic layer, or a small applied field fringing around a jagged edge of the superconducting film.
-Below the magnetic transition temperature, each layer of Cr atoms in Cr\sub{1/3}NbS\sub{2} is akin to a ferromagnetic thin-film, and the edge of an exfoliated flake could have a complicated geometry.
-This field may also provide a Zeeman interaction, which combined with the spin-orbit coupling present in Cr\sub{1/3}NbS\sub{2} could lead to a diode effect.
-Another explanation for the anomalous hysteresis and asymmetry in the magnetic diffraction patterns is the presence of chiral domain walls in the crystal.
-The dynamics of chiral domain walls with the application of a magnetic field can show similar effects to vortices.\cite{doi:10.1126/science.1133239,Bouhon_2010}
+In our measurements the field-axis offsets and asymmetries depend strongly on sweep history, which is naturally explained if vortices are nucleated at large $|B|$ and can remain trapped in the NbTiN leads as the field is reduced, thereby imposing a history-dependent phase texture across the junction.
+We suggest that the magnetization of Cr\sub{1/3}NbS\sub{2} is the source of such vortices in our devices, through a combination of a finite out-of-plane magnetic moment when the material is in a chiral conical spin configuration and stray fields from the edges of the exfoliated flake (see \hyperref[MagneticCharacterization]{Figure 1(d)}).
+Previous simulations have shown that in a superconductor/helimagnet bilayer system, where the chiral axis is in the plane of the superconductor, the helical magnetic field can induce vortices in the superconductor.\cite{Fukui_2018} It has also been reported that vortex pinning at the edges of a superconducting film can produce a diode effect in superconducting thin films.\cite{PhysRevLett.131.027001} In our geometry, such vortices could be promoted by fringing fields near the edges of the Cr\sub{1/3}NbS\sub{2} flake (or by small applied fields that fringe around non-ideal edges of the superconducting leads).
+Below the magnetic transition temperature, the Cr moments are approximately ferromagnetically aligned within each layer, while the inter-layer twist produces the helimagnetic texture; the edge of an exfoliated flake can therefore host geometry-dependent fringing fields with a finite out-of-plane component.
+Another explanation for the anomalous hysteresis and asymmetry in the magnetic diffraction patterns is the presence of chiral domain walls in the crystal; the dynamics of chiral domain walls under an applied magnetic field can produce effects similar to vortex-induced phase textures.\cite{doi:10.1126/science.1133239, Bouhon_2010,Tsuruta2016PRB}